-The UCLA Financial Aid and Scholarship Disbursement Calendar can be found here: https://www.financialaid.ucla.edu/Staff-Employers/Disbursement-Calendars.
+The UCLA Financial Aid and Scholarship Disbursement Calendar can be found here.

 Before a stipend (fellowship/grant/award), tuition payment, or TA/GSR tuition remissions can be paid out, students are responsible for making sure that all paperwork has been properly completed and submitted to the correct offices.
 This includes but may not be limited to: the financial statement, offer of graduate student support, statement of citizenship, GLACIER forms for international students, TA/GSR hiring documents, etc. It is crucial that students keep their UCLA email address and mailing address up to date on MyUCLA, sign up for BruinDirect Deposit, and update bank account information as needed.